-Make sure that you are taking care to properly socialize your Bernedoodle, too.
+Make sure that you are properly socializing your Bernedoodle, too.
 They should be around all types of people, places, and things to be well-versed with society.
-By doing so, your Bernedoodle won’t have a problem entering buildings ranging from preschool to nursing homes.
+By doing so, your Bernedoodle won’t have a problem entering buildings ranging from preschools to nursing homes.

 Once your Bernedoodle is socialized and deemed a “Canine Good Citizen,” it’s time to focus on therapy training specifically.
 Certain behaviors such as: “Leave It,” “Watch Me,” and leash-walking are imperative skills.